In-stock diamonds, insured delivery across Greater Beirut in 24–48 hours

 How to buy a certified half-carat with us

 Every diamond we sell is natural and certified by GIA or HRD, with a report you can verify yourself against the laboratory’s own records.
 You can study each stone on 360° video before you decide anything, and our pricing is transparent and tied to the Rapaport benchmark, so you always know where you stand.
 Our stock is physically held in Beirut, and we deliver free and fully insured across Greater Beirut in roughly 24 to 48 hours.
-If you are buying from outside the country, we guide you stone by stone over live video.
+If you are buying from outside the country, we guide you stone by stone on WhatsApp, with each stone’s 360° video and certificate.
 We work online first; you come in person only to pay and collect.

 Scroll to Top